MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Invoke-CMEndpointProtectionScan.md

----
+﻿---
-description: Invokes a scan to detect malware on one or more devices in the Configuration Manager hierarchy. external help file: AdminUI.PS.Collections.dll-Help.xml Module Name: ConfigurationManager ms.date: 05/05/2019
+description: Invokes a scan to detect malware on one or more devices in the Configuration Manager hierarchy. external help file: AdminUI.PS.dll-Help.xml
+Module Name: ConfigurationManager
+ms.date: 05/05/2019
 schema: 2.0.0